Playwright (Python)

 The playwright-python plugin generates Python code using the Playwright library for browser automation and testing.

-within Browser (plugin: playwright-python, type: browser) go to "https://example.com"Types
+Within the Browser (plugin: playwright-python, type: browser) go to "https://example.com"Types

 browser